derRiesenOtter/bachelor/docs/thesis/results.typ

 ), caption: [Summary of the number of samples after each filter step.
 The PTM rows were not filtered, they are only included to show the fraction of proteins that do contain annotations for PTMs.]) <dataprep>

-The distribution of the sequence length for each dataset can be seen in @datadist.
+The distribution of the sequence length for each dataset after the filter first filter step can be seen in @datadist.
 It shows that most tested proteins are smaller than 1000 residues.

 #figure(image("figures/data_preparation_length_distribution.png", width: 60%), caption: [Histogram of the sequence length in the tested datasets.]) <datadist>